detekt/detekt/docs/pages/gettingstarted/cli.md

     --input, -i
       Input paths to analyze.
 Multiple paths are separated by comma.
 If not specified the current working directory is used.
+    --jvm-target
+      EXPERIMENTAL: Target version of the generated JVM bytecode that was generated during compilation and is now being used for type resolution (1.6, 1.8, 9, 10, 11 or 12)
+      Default: JVM_1_6
+      Possible Values: [JVM_1_6, JVM_1_8, JVM_9, JVM_10, JVM_11, JVM_12, JVM_13]
     --language-version
-      EXPERIMENTAL: Compatibility mode for Kotlin language version X.Y, reports errors for all language features that came out later.
+      EXPERIMENTAL: Compatibility mode for Kotlin language version X.Y, reports errors for all language features that came out later (1.0, 1.1, 1.2, 1.3, 1.4)
-      Default: latest stable
       Possible Values: [1.0, 1.1, 1.2, 1.3, 1.4]
-    --jvm-target
-      EXPERIMENTAL: Target version of the generated JVM bytecode that was generated during compilation and is now being used for type resolution
-      Default: 1.6
-      Possible Values: [1.6, 1.8, 9, 10, 11, 12]
     --parallel
-      Enables parallel compilation of source files.
-Should only be used if the analyzing project has more than ~200 Kotlin files.
+      Enables parallel compilation and analysis of source files.
+Do some benchmarks first before enabling this flag.
+Heuristics show performance benefits starting from 2000 lines of Kotlin code.
       Default: false
     --plugins, -p
       Extra paths to plugin jars separated by ',' or ';'.